lyingCS/MTL_librerank/README.md

 #### Decompress evaluator checkpoint

-For facilitate the training of the generator, we provide a  version of the checkpoints of CMR_evaluator that have been pretrained.
+For facilitate the training of the generator, we provide a  version of the checkpoint of CMR_evaluator that have been pretrained.
 We first need to decompress it.

 ```
 tar -xzvf ./model/save_model_ad/10/*.tar.gz -C ./model/save_model_ad/10/